PDAL/PDAL/doc/stages/readers.i3s.rst

     Example: ``--readers.i3s.dimensions="returns, rgb"``

 min_density and max_density
     This is the range of density of the points in the nodes that will be selected during the read.
 The density of a node is calculated by the vertex count divided by the effective area of the node.
-Nodes do not have a uniform density acrossdepths in the tree, so some sections may be more or less dense than others.
+Nodes do not have a uniform density across depths in the tree, so some sections may be more or less dense than others.
 The default values for these parameters will pull all the leaf nodes (the highest resolution).

     Example: ``--readers.i3s.min_density=2 --readers.i3s.max_density=2.5``